klauswarzecha/beauty-friseur/README.md

 ## Remarks

-This project is proof of principle.
+This project is a proof of principle.
 Both crawlers are fully functional.
 However, there's neither a proxy middleware, nor any database connection.

 Enjoy and keep in mind that less requests aren't necessarily a bad thing ;-)